reynolds-adam/reynolds-adam.github.io/_projects/titanic.md

 ---
 title: "How to Survive the Titanic"
 date: 2019-03-17T11:25:05-04:00
-header:
-  overlay_color: "#349fd1"
-description: "How to Survive the Titanic"
+description: "How to Survive the Titanic" layout:single
 tags: ["python", "random forest", "machine learning"]
-excerpt: 'An analysis on how to survive the one of the deadliest shipwrecks in history'
+--excerpt: 'An analysis on how to survive the one of the deadliest shipwrecks in history'
 category: projects
+type: posts
 classes: wide
+header:
+  overlay_color: "#349fd1"
 ---